-The result is a more open, transparent, and publicly verifiable system that will fundamentally change the way governments can think about exchanging value and assets, enforcing contracts, and securely sharing data across industries.
+Blockchain will fundamentally change the way we think about exchanging value and assets, enforcing contracts, and securely sharing data.